 Drinks at Kiki Coconut Resort

-Kiki Coconut Resort is a great place for a stop.
-We spend quite a bit of time there, relaxing in one of the hammocks while enjoying a fresh lemon juice and the beautiful ocean views.
+The next stop on your itinerary is Kiki Coconut Resort.
+Be sure to spend some time there, relaxing in one of the hammocks while enjoying fresh lemon juice and the beautiful ocean views.

 Enjoy the views between Kiki Coconut and Bai Thom